Saturday, 1 January 2022

 Ready to go

-Our first destination was Tarangire National Park, about two and half hours drive from Arusha.
-The park gets its name from the Tarangire river that crosses the park.
-It is one of the smaller national parks of Tanzania (2850 km²) and it is mostly famous for its large population of elephants and many scenic baobab trees.
+Our first destination was Tarangire National Park, about a two-and-a-half-hour drive from Arusha.
+The park takes its name from the Tarangire River, which winds its way through the landscape.
+While it is one of Tanzania’s smaller national parks at 2,850 km², it is famous for its large elephant herds and the iconic baobab trees that dot the savannah, creating the classic African scenery.

 A lion had just finished its meal